CESNET/UltraGrid/doc/REPORTING-BUGS.md

    of UltraGrid (either release or continuous channel), preferably using our official binary builds
 2. if relevant, attach information about your environment (SW/HW)
-3. report a _minimal working example_ of the problem -- this mainly means
+3. report a _minimal broken example_ demonstrating the problem -- this mainly
-   removing irrelevant parameters from UltraGrid command-line.
+   means removing irrelevant parameters from UltraGrid command-line.
 Explicit parameters' specification like video mode or similar properties is however encouraged.
 4. if the problem is specific to some device, try to use either _testcard_ to